noahdreifus/gReLU-Inference/README.md

 ## In-Silico Mutagenesis
 In Silico Mutagenesis (ISM) was performed to identify which bases in the input sequence are contributing to the tissue-specific expression.
 The `ISM_predict` function in `grelu.interpret.score` performs every possible single-base substitution on the given sequence, predicts the effect of each substitution, and optionally compares these predictions to the reference sequence to return an effect size for each substitution.
-We are interested in performing ISM on the PIK3CA gene, we will use PIK3CA's first exon.
+Since we are interested in performing ISM on the PIK3CA gene, PIK3CA gene's first exon 100 bp upstream and downstream from the start position of the first exon were used an input sequences.

 ### Heatmap